-Are your female students struggling with anxiety?
+Are the girls in your class struggling with teenage anxiety?

 If you are a parent or carer seeking support for your daughter, you will find ideas for resources here

 Impact of Confidence Workshop in schools: